 The Montaro sits in the middle of the pack in comparison to other helmets that we tested for the same value.
 The POC Tectal and Smith Rover just flat out fit a normal shaped head best.
 The Giro Montaro gave our tester a headache the first three to four times wearing it.
-The anti-odor padding is an awesome feature, but the placement of the pads inside the top of the helmet are not located in the correct spot in relation to head and helmet contact.
+The anti-odor padding is an awesome feature, but the pad placement is not ideal.

 The lengthy visor can be moved up and out of your way, leaving enough space below to rest a pair of goggles.
 We wore the Montaro with a few different styles of sunglasses, and they all sat nicely behind our ears without hitting the back of our helmets.
-There's also a camera/light mount that snaps into the central vent up top, but the one we received did not snap in.
-We tried to fabricate it but we just couldn't make it happen.
+There's also a camera/light mount that snaps into the central vent up top, but the one we received did not snap-in.
+We tried to fabricate it, but we couldn't make it happen.

-Most helmet designs that provide MIPS generally will weigh a bit more.
-With that being said, the Montero sits in the middle of the pack during weigh in.
+Most helmet designs that provide MIPS will weigh a bit more.
+Still, the Montero sits in the middle of the pack during weigh in.

 The 16 vents keep the Montaro relatively well-ventilated, though we've tested better-vented lids in this category, including the Smith Rover.